-Increase your iron & magnesium intake
+Increase your iron & magnesium intake.

 Some women with PCOS may have heavy bleeding during their period.
 This can lead to iron deficiency or anemia.
-If your doctor has diagnosed with either illness, talk together about ways to up your iron intake.
+If your doctor has been diagnosed with either illness, talk together about ways to increase your iron intake.
 They might recommend adding Spicy foods like spinach, eggs, and broccoli.

-A high fiber diet can help improve digestion.
-Broccoli, Brussels sprouts, Lentils, lima beans, and avocados are full of fiber.
+A high-fiber diet can help improve digestion.
+Broccoli, brussels sprouts, lentils, lima beans, and avocados are full of fiber.